 On November 10, 2005, TPG ON Holdings LLC, an affiliate of TPG, our largest shareholder, converted its Series A cumulative preferred stock into approximately 49.4 million shares of common stock.
 We agreed to issue to TPG ON Holdings LLC inducement shares upon conversion representing an 8% share premium of approximately 3.9 million shares of our common stock.
 After the conversion of the preferred stock into common stock and the payment of the inducement shares, Texas Pacific Group and its affiliates' beneficial ownership of the Company's common stock equaled approximately 165.2 million shares.
-As of March 30, 2006, these shares represented 52.9% of the total voting power of our common stock.
-As a result, Texas Pacific Group, through its affiliates, is able to:
+As of June 30, 2006, these shares represented approximately 50.9% of the total voting power of our common stock.
+After this offering, Texas Pacific Group and its affiliates' beneficial ownership of the Company's common stock will equal approximately 129.1million shares, representing approximately 39.8% of the total voting power of our common stock.
+As a result, Texas Pacific Group, through its affiliates, will continue to be able to exercise substantial influence over:

-- elect all of our directors and, as a result, control matters requiring board approval; - control matters submitted to a stockholder vote, including mergers and consolidations with third parties and the sale of all or substantially all of our assets; and - otherwise control or influence our business direction and policies.
+- election of all of our directors and, as a result, control of matters requiring board approval; - control of matters submitted to a stockholder vote, including mergers and consolidations with third parties and the sale of all or substantially all of our assets; and - control of and influence over our business direction and policies.